gardenlinux/ostree-image-builder/docs/build-your-own-os.md

 As an example, we'll build a custom system based on the Debian repositories.

-We'll use the [lima-vm development environment](https://github.com/gardenlinux/gardenlinux/tree/main/hack/lima-dev-env), but you might be able to follow along in any recent Linux environment, ideally debian-based.
+We'll use the [lima-vm development environment](https://github.com/gardenlinux/gardenlinux/tree/main/hack/lima-dev-env), but you might be able to follow along in any recent Linux environment with a container runtime such as podman, ideally debian-based.

 You'll want to configure the following build settings: